-Tip squeezing (or crush tipping) involves damaging the growing tip of actively growing shoots that would otherwise not self-terminate in spring and early summer.
-Tip squeezing prevents the shoot extending past a manageable length.
-Unlike straight pruning or removal of the tips which can stimulate secondary growth from lateral buds, tip squeezing leaves the shoot tip damaged but not broken, maintaining suppression of secondary growth while disabling the extension of the shoot.
+Tip squeezing (or crush tipping) involves damaging the growing tip of actively growing shoots preventing further extension.
+Unlike straight pruning or removal of the tips, which can stimulate secondary growth from lateral buds, tip squeezing leaves the shoot tip damaged but not broken.
 If undertaken, tip squeezing is conducted several times (approximately five times dependent on canopy vigour) throughout spring and summer and minimises the need to summer prune.